 10-111-101 MACINTOSH-IMAGE EDITING ...(Adobe Photoshop + Adobe Acrobat) scanning, editing, color correcting and creating composite montage photographs.
 Prepare images for publication in print.
 An introduction to manipulating bitmap images.

 10-111-110 MACINTOSH IMAGE EDITING-ADVANCED ...Photoshop's tool box, layers, paths, channels, scans, color separations, photo retouching.
 Web pages, Web graphics, Web safe colors, HTML code, Adobe Dimensions, image mapping and interactive capabilities of software.
-(Prerequisites: 10-111-101, Macintosh-Image Editing)
+(Prerequisite: 10-111-101, Macintosh-Image Editing)

 10-111-111 GRAPHIC DESIGN 1 ...design and drawing for graphic reproduction, design trends, and applications; brochure, advertising, and corporate I.D. package created using basic design process of thumbnails, rough, and comprehensive layout.
-(Prerequisites: 10-111-120, Macintosh Publishing)
+(Prerequisite: 10-111-120, Macintosh Publishing)

 10-111-120 MACINTOSH PUBLISHING ...develop page layout concepts utilizing document files, tools, guides, objects and shapes, text, colors, style sheets, images, master pages; manage output for printing; and apply copy elements.

 10-111-121 GRAPHIC DESIGN 2 ...apply basic design techniques to an advertising campaign, illustration techniques, lettering and typography, reproducing logos for print production, use color for advertising, and preparation of a professional portfolio.
 (Prerequisites: 10-111-111, Graphic Design 1; 10-801-136, English Composition 1)